Complete guide to vacation rental cleaning schedules

 Once your calendars are centralized, automation takes over:

-- Each check-out automatically generates a cleaning
+Auto-created cleaning.
+Each check-out automatically triggers a cleaning entry on the schedule.

-💡 With an automated system, you go from reactive management ("I need to check if there's a cleaning tomorrow") to proactive management ("I know exactly what's planned and so does my team").
+With an automated system, you go from reactive management ("I need to check if there's a cleaning tomorrow") to proactive management ("I know exactly what's planned and so does my team").

 5. Coordinating your team effectively